k-masasa/k-masasa/README.md

 I enjoy spending time cleaning.

 I've been deaf in one ear since 3.11, 2011 — the blackout kept me from reaching a hospital in time, and my hearing never returned.

+I can hold normal conversations just fine, but I tend to ask people to repeat themselves more often than most.